 The semantics of the content light level information SEI message are defined in relation to the values of samples in a 4:4:4 representation of red, green, and blue colour primary intensities in the linear light domain for the pictures of the coded video sequence, in units of candelas per square metre.
 However, this SEI message does not, by itself, identify a conversion process for converting the sample values of a decoded picture to the samples in a 4:4:4 representation of red, green, and blue colour primary intensities in the linear light domain for the picture.

-NOTE 1 – Other syntax elements, such as colour_primaries, transfer_characteristics, matrix_coeffs, and the chroma resampling filter hint SEI message, when present, may assist in the identification of such a conversion process.
+NOTE 1 – Other syntax elements, such as colour_primaries, transfer_characteristics, matrix_coefficients, and the chroma resampling filter hint SEI message, when present, may assist in the identification of such a conversion process.

 Given the red, green, and blue colour primary intensities in the linear light domain for the location of a luma sample in a corresponding 4:4:4 representation, denoted as ER, EG, and EB, the maximum component intensity is defined as EMax = Max( ER, Max( EG, EB ) ).
 The light level corresponding to the stimulus is then defined as the CIE 1931 luminance corresponding to equal amplitudes of EMax for all three colour primary intensities for red, green, and blue (with appropriate scaling to reflect the nominal luminance level associated with peak white – e.g., ordinarily scaling to associate peak white with 10 000 candelas per square metre when transfer_characteristics is equal to 16).